statycc/pymwp/docs/matrix.md

 # matrix.py

-Helper functions for working with matrices.
+Helper methods for working with matrices.

 To create matrices: